 The Administrative Core will initiate a Site Participation Survey to determine which sites will participate in a given study and to provide a unique contact person at participating sites.
 This contact or designees will represent participating sites on writing teams related to the study.

 Local IRB review and approval must be provided to the CNICS Administrative Director or Operations Center before data transfers will be initiated.

 Terms and Conditions for Use of CNICS Data or Specimens

 A CNICS progress report form will be provided to the Research Coordinating Committee (RCC) at yearly intervals upon request from the Administrative Director/Operations Center.
 This generally occurs in January or February prior to the CNICS Annual Meeting (Feb/March).
-Any findings to be published (manuscripts, abstracts) as a result of a CNICS study must be reviewed by the study site participants.
+Any findings to be published (manuscripts, abstracts) as a result of a CNICS study must be reviewed by the study site contacts determined from the site participation survey.
 Investigators will receive a listing of all site participants prior to initiation of a study.

 Project Approval Rate